Singularities and Quinn spectra: Product structures

 Hence, the map

 is a weak equivalence.
 An inverse on the level of homotopy groups is given by

-the last map being induced by $(1+ i\tau_{1,1})/2$.
+the last map being induced by $(1-\tau_{1,1})/2$.

-The same method apples to the other maps of the colimit.
-Note that the obstructions for the vanishing of the multiplication by $P$ map vanish and hence we get short exact sequences and can proceed as before.
-The general case for arbitrary many singularities is analogues. \end{proof}
+The same method applies to the other maps of the colimit.
+Note that the obstructions for the vanishing of the multiplication by $P$-map vanish and hence we get short exact sequences and can proceed as before.
+The general case for arbitrary many singularities is analogues. \end{proof} \begin{cor} Under the conditions of Theorem \ref{einfty}(iii) the Quinn spectrum $Q(\mbox{ad}/P)$ is homotopy equivalent to a commutative ring spectrum. \end{cor} \begin{proof} This immediately follows from Theorem \ref{einfty} and Theorem \ref{Mainold}. \end{proof}